Krieger-m/Dungeon_Crawler_FX/README.md

 ## upload_07
 implemented a new structure and try to follow creational design patterns along the process.
 lots of work still to do :)

+## upload_08  (current)
+major color update and further structural developments
+according to the implemented changes